olimorris/hledger-forecast/README.md

 ## :gear: Creating your forecast

-This app makes it easy to generate a comprehensive _journal_ file with very few lines of code.
-In the [example](https://github.com/olimorris/hledger-forecast/blob/main/example.csv) file in the repository, a 14 line CSV file generates a 43 line forecast file.
-This makes it much easier to stay on top of your forecasting from month to month.
+The app makes it easy to generate a comprehensive _journal_ file with very few lines of code, making it much easier to stay on top of your forecasting from month to month.

 ### Columns

-The `CSV` file _should_ contain a header row with the following columns:
+The _CSV_ file _should_ contain a header row with the following columns:

 - `type` - (string) - The type of forecast entry.
 One of `monthly`, `quarterly`, `half-yearly`, `yearly`, `once` or `custom`
 - `frequency` - (string) - The frequency that the type repeats with (only if `custom`).
 As per hledger's [periodic rule syntax](https://hledger.org/dev/hledger.html#periodic-transactions)